Bearwood Primary School

 • Sharing targets through an Individual Support Plan, Strategies Plan, Pastoral / Behaviour Plan and / or Healthcare plan depending on needs

-• Individual Support Plans (ISPs) are reviewed termly with parental and pupil input
+• Individual Support Plans (ISPs) are reviewed termly with parents / carers

 • Reports from outside professionals, if involved